snowyu/amforth/doc/source/TG/Standards.rst

 `Number Prefixes <http://www.forth200x.org/number-prefixes.html>`_
   The number base can be specified by prepending the $, # or % signs.
-  Single characters as 'a' are not supported.
+  Single characters such as 'a' are supported via a loadable module.

 `Defer and IS <http://www.forth200x.org/deferred.html>`_ :command:`defer` gives the possibility of vectored execution.
 Amforth